 The book drifts between physical states with the lyrical passages of submersion and flotation.
 The author describes regular experiences of feeling outside of her body, of floating, of sinking, and of grappling with her own physicality.
 The states of physical and metaphysical are so well drawn, they capture an essence of what it can be like to not be of this world while your body is firmly under the influence of gravity.

 After Sarah Manguso’s The Two Kinds of Decay, Sonya Huber’s Pain Woman Takes Your Keys, and after a year of publications that include Sinéad Gleeson’s Constellations and Anne Bayer’s Undying, Sanatorium adds to this beautiful and poignant collection of women writing their experience of their bodies in raw, poetic and unapologetic forms.
 They are, as well as being captivating and brilliantly readable, also allowing us to begin to rewrite the narrative for women who experience chronic illness and disability, of what it is like to live in our bodies.

-One section that captures so much of the experience of these strange and complex conditions is held so much in this short excerpt:
+This short excerpt captures so much of the experience of these strange and complex conditions:

 “I’m doing all this exercise, but I have all these underlying fears.
 Am I making the right decisions?
 Am I being given the right advice?
 You go through life as a chronically ill person with so many different people who have so many different opinions about how your treatment should be.
 They’re not always useful or right.
 You have to build your own narrative and your own sense of what feels appropriate.
 You have to learn to trust your body to tell you what’s working.
 But that’s hard too, when your body keeps changing the rules.”